 Trade Wars

-OCTC's Trade Wars is scheduled for April 25, 2025, from 9 a.m. - 1 p.m.
-It is a collection of Technical and Professional Skills Competitions for High School Students.
-It is a free event and all high school students are eligible to participate.
+Trade Wars is a collection of Technical and Professional Skills Competitions for High School Students.
+These are free events and all high school students are eligible to participate.

 About the CompetitionS